-Is your Google Drive not working on your iPhone, iPad?
-Or Google Drive won’t sync on iPhone?
-Doesn’t matter; in this post, I’ve addressed the most common Google Drive issues on the iPhone and their solutions.
+Is your Google Drive not syncing on your iPhone or iPad? in this post, I’ve addressed the most common Google Drive issues on the iPhone and their solutions.
 Apple users have an additional benefit that they can use two cloud storage one is iCloud, and the other is Google Drive.
 Though, iCloud only gives 5GB of free storage, whereas Google Drive provides 15GB of free cloud storage.
 Perhaps this is the reason why iPhone, and iPad users are attracted to Google Drive instead of iCloud.

 So far Google Drive worked perfectly, but now many users are reporting Google Drive not working on iPhone or Google Drive won’t sync errors.
 Several factors could cause such problems, at first, try to follow our basic troubleshooting tricks to fix the Google Drive issues.

 Google Drive Won’t Work on iOS

 What to do when Google Drive Won’t Load on iPhone, or iPad?

 Google Drive won’t load on iPhone, or iPad is a temporary error.
 Sometimes, Google Drives throws Temporary Error (502), or it won’t open folders or files stored on it.
 Here’s what should be done when Google Drive won’t open,

 - The best solution is to wait for a few minutes and later try to load the Drive.
 If there is any temporary error 502, then files and folders of Google Drive won’t open.
 So wait for a bit and open them later.

 - Ensure the Internet connection is active on the iPhone before, launching the application.
 A weak internet connection results in a Trying to Connect error on Google Drive on the iPhone.
 If possible, connect to other networks or move away from a weak network spot.

 - If Google Drive’s server is down, then there is no chance you could access stored files and photos on Drive.
 Check here the status of Google Drive.